 I was up in Los Angeles a few months ago, giving a talk on a panel about how social media and online influencers have changed traditional marketing.
 Afterwards, I got to chatting with one of the attendees and she asked if I'd consider writing a sponsored post for her employer – a website based out of California called REX.
 REX (short for Real Estate Exchange) is an online service that uses data-driven marketing to reach buyers directly on places like Zillow and Google instead of going through a multiple listing service.
 They have full-service agents, a history of faster selling time when comparing similar homes in the area, and a streamlined system that lets sellers view incoming offers online.

 Best of all, they cover the buying and selling side for a total of only 2% commission – compared to 5-6% that traditional agents typically take.

 That means I could potentially get in on the home investment game with less time spent away from my kids and more money to invest in my family's future.

 Which is kind of what it's all about.

 So…all that to say we're seriously considering taking the leap into home investments.
 I wish this option had existed for us when we were first-time homebuyers, but it can help us in the future and maybe it can do our readers some good.

-And if not, I'd still love your advice.
 What do you think is the best way for a young family to capitalize on real estate?